 Many interesting physical systems, possibly including our present-day universe \cite{ELIASMIRO2012222}, can exist in metastable states.
 The decay of a metastable state (or {\it false vacuum}) is in general understood as a phenomenon of bubble nucleation \cite{LANGER1967108, Kobzarev:1974cp}.
+Nucleation is a general phenomenon of first order phase transitions, where the new phase is not reached uniformly across the whole system, but rather through the formation of finite domains ({\it bubbles}).
 The theory of thermal bubble nucleation was introduced in Langer's pionering work \cite{LANGER1967108} on Ising ferromagnets and extended to quantum field theory by Kobzarev \textit{et al.} \cite{Kobzarev:1974cp}.
 The quantum version was deeply analyzed in seminal work by Sidney Coleman \cite{coleman_1977}.
 In a quantum system, bubbles of true vacuum arise as quantum fluctuations.
 Most bubbles have a large energy cost associated with the surface tension of their walls, and are therefore transient, or virtual.
 Bubbles larger than a critical size, on the other hand, can release more energy than is needed to create their walls.
 Those bubbles will expand indefinitely, at an accelerating rate, and ultimately engulf the entire system.
-But the time needed to create a super-critical bubble can be extremely long.
+But the time needed to create a super-critical bubble can be extremely long: the predicted decay time is, in fact, exponentially long in the inverse of the energy density difference between the true and false vacua \cite{Rutkevich,Voloshin1985,Lagnese_2022,ChaoLucas2023}.
 Can we identify observable signatures testing whether a system -- or the universe -- is in a false vacuum even if the decay takes an absurdly long time?